 1. You must have a spare bedroom

-We ask that you have a bedroom big enough for a young person to live in.
+We ask that you have a spare room big enough for a young person to live in.
 A foster child can share a room with their sibling but not with your birth children, keeping in mind the best interest of all young people.
 If you apply with us to fostering, we ask that the bedroom is ready to be viewed when you have your initial visit with a social worker (this is arranged after you enquire with us.)

 2. You must be at least 21 years old

-There is no upper age limit for fostering, although all applicants must be active and healthy in order to care for a child in their home.
+There is no age limit for fostering, although all applicants must be active and healthy in order to care for a child in their home.
 Fostering does require a lot of energy, but providing you are fit and healthy there’s no reason you couldn’t do it.
 Older carers also often bring invaluable experience to the role.